Hattersley

+Hattersley is a housing estate in the Tameside district of Greater Manchester, England, 1.5 miles east of Hyde, 4 mi west of Glossop and 10 mi east of Manchester, at the eastern terminus of the M67.
+The estate had a population of 6,960 at the 2021 census.
+It lies within the historic county boundaries of Cheshire, and became part of Greater Manchester in 1974.
+The area was developed as a large overspill estate by Manchester City Council from the 1960s onwards.

 History

+Hattersley was historically a township in the ancient parish of Mottram-in-Longdendale, which formed part of the Macclesfield Hundred of Cheshire.
+From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
+In some cases, including Mottram-in-Longdendale, the civil functions were exercised by each township separately rather than the parish as a whole.
+In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Hattersley became a civil parish.

+When elected parish and district councils were created in 1894, Hattersley was included in the Tintwistle Rural District.
+The parish was too small to qualify for a parish council, and so was given a parish meeting instead.
+The parish was abolished in 1936.
+Its former area was split between the neighbouring borough of Hyde and the new Longdendale Urban District.
+At the 1931 census (the last before the abolition of the parish), Hattlersley had a population of 280.

 Construction of the estate

-Between 1894 and 1936, Hattersley was a largely rural civil parish in the Tintwistle Rural District in the historical county of Cheshire.
-In 1936, it was annexed to the municipal borough of Hyde but remained undeveloped.
 At the beginning of the 1960s, most of the area was purchased by Manchester City Council to build a large overspill estate, which became home to many families rehoused from inner-city slum areas like Gorton.
 Another similar estate was built in Gamesley.
-Both these estates consist primarily of council-built houses.
+Both these estates consist primarily of council houses.

 Renewal and privatisation

 Regeneration in Hattersley is coordinated by Hattersley Neighbourhood Partnership.

 The city council transferred control of most of Hattersley's housing stock to Peak Valley Housing Association in 2006 after an attempt to transfer it to the Harvest Housing Group which collapsed when a £20 million gap in funding to refurbish the homes to new housing standards was identified.
 The transfer brought a £40 million, seven-year improvement plan for existing housing tied to a £140m investment from a private developer.

 Selective demolition has begun to remove some obsolete housing leaving space for redevelopment and investment in education and public services.
 Seven tower blocks were demolished in 2001.
 Demolition of some of the 1960s low-rise houses on the estate took place in 2007 and 2008, these houses having deteriorated to a condition where refurbishment was not viable, in spite of these houses being just over 40 years old.

 In 2012 a Tesco supermarket was opened, despite residents' concern about extra traffic.